 Check in with your secondary field adviser to see if your course is eligible for secondary field credit.
 Once transfer credit has been posted to your student record, enter the course information in the online secondary field tool, seek your secondary field adviser’s signature of approval, and submit the form to the Registrar.

-Once the OIE has confirmed via email that transfer credit has been posted to your student record, and as you plan for your final year at Harvard, please contact the Registrar's Office to request the course reduction.
+Once the OIE has confirmed via email that transfer credit has been posted to your student record, and as you plan for your final year at Harvard, please contact the General Education office to request the course reduction.
 Specify which General Education requirement you would like to waive, and the Registrar will update your academic record accordingly.